dabonetn/c64addressdecoder/README.md

 These are ready for production at JLCPCB including the 3 surface mount parts.
 (2x74ls138s and a .1uf cap).

-I HAVE NOT HAD ANY ASSEMBLED YET!!!
-So do so at your own risk.

 All you need for components are pinheaders for the motherboard socket, and then you can either solder on your wires to the output, or add header pins.

 Thanks for Retro Tech Insanity (https://www.youtube.com/@retrotechinsanity3164) for the inspiration.

-I have received and tested a batch of boards and they are working.